railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 The students who attended this workshop overwhelmingly appreciated the experience.
 Forty-two out of 60 students completed the exit survey.
 Over 90 percent of respondents gave the workshop a rating of 4 or 5 out of 5.
-Sixty-percent rated it 5 out of 5.
+Sixty-two percent rated it 5 out of 5.

 ![survey2](/images/2012-nov/survey2.png)